 Lower Beverley Lake Park

 Discover the beauty of towering hemlocks on this easy and well-maintained trail!
 The Lower Beverley Lake Park is a 106 acre multi-use campground with a 2.5 km interpretive trail loop.
-The loop is also divided into shorter looped portions – perfect for little hikers.
+The trail is also divided into shorter looped portions – perfect for little hikers.
 Look for storybooks along the trail, in partnership with Rideau Lakes Public Library and the Frontenac Arch Biosphere.

 Shillington Park

 Located just outside the village of Westport, Shillington Park offers easy walking trails through the wooded area that surrounds the softball diamond, community hall, tennis courts, playground, gardens and sheltered picnic areas.
+The trail is simple to follow; get a better idea of the space by looking at the trail map before you go!

 Foley Mountain Conservation Area